 - 1. Develop and implement an operation and maintenance program for cityowned or operated facilities. - 2.
 Maintain an inventory of city-owned or operated facilities and stormwater controls.
 Assess said list for their potential to discharge typical urban pollutants to the stormwater system. - 3.
 Identify 'high-priority' facilities or operations that have a high potential to generate stormwater pollutants.
 Included with Standard Operating Procedures (SOPs) specific to municipal operations.
 The SOPs shall include appropriate pollution prevention and good housekeeping procedures for all of the following types of facilities and/or activities listed below: - a.
 Buildings and facilities - b.
 Material storage areas, heavy equipment storage areas and maintenance areas - c.
 Parks and open spaces - d.
 Vehicle and equipment - e.
 Roads, highways, and parking lots - f.
 Stormwater collection and conveyance system - g.
 Other facilities and operations (those not listed, but would reasonably be expected to discharge contaminated runoff) - 4.
 If a third-party is to conduct municipal maintenance or private developments conduct their own maintenance, the contractor shall be held to the same standard as the City.
 This should be outlined and defined in contracts. - 5.
 Inspection schedules and logs should be part of the O&M program. - 6.
 Develop and implement a process to assess the water quality impacts in the design of all new flood management structural controls that are associated with the MS4. - 7.
 City construction projects shall comply with the requirements applied to private projects. - 8.
 Include employee training on how to incorporate pollution prevention and good housekeeping techniques into municipal operations, including SOPs.

 Existing Maintenance Program

-The City currently maintains inlet boxes and other MS4 improvements on an as-needed basis.
-Streets are also swept as-needed.
+The City currently maintains inlet boxes and other MS4 improvements on a schedule meeting the permit requirements of a minimum once per permit period (5 years).
+Streets are also swept as needed.